A What-to-Wear Guide for First-time Hikers

 More Tips for Beginners

 Unless you are living out of your backpack, pack light.
 Sunscreen protection, sunglasses, a small first aid kit, water, healthy snacks (fruits and nuts), and a paperback or journal cover the essentials.
+Get a Luxe Performance Sport Cord as it will keep your glasses in place everywhere you go.

 - Tell someone your whereabouts, especially if you are on your own.